Modeling Concepts

 Model: BusBar()

 A busbar is a concrete model used in bus modeling.
-It represents the physical connection within a bus, the thing where all injectors and lines attach.
+It represents the physical connection within a bus, the component where all injectors and lines attach.

-It receives the sum of all line currents as an input and equals that to the currents flowing into the terminal.
+It receives the sum of all line currents as an input and balances this with the currents flowing into the terminal.
 As an output, it forwards the terminal voltage to the backend.

 Model: LineEnd()